brandtbucher/cpython/Doc/library/dis.rst

       The oparg is now a relative delta rather than an absolute target.

-.. opcode:: FOR_ITER (delta)

-   TOS is an :term:`iterator`.
-Call its :meth:`~iterator.__next__` method.
-If this yields a new value, push it on the stack (leaving the iterator below it).
-If the iterator indicates it is exhausted, TOS is popped, and the byte code counter is incremented by *delta*.

 .. opcode:: LOAD_GLOBAL (namei)

    Loads the global named ``co_names[namei>>1]`` onto the stack.